Detailed content of our market study

 Consumer credit markets are not uniform across Europe.
 The use and forms of loans are determined and evolve by socio-economic factors that can differ from country to country.
 For example, Germany is known for its debt-averse consumers, while in the UK or Turkey, it is more acceptable to hold large revolving balances on credit cards.
 A common trend in European countries, however, is the growth of consumer credit.

 Indeed, since ****, the consumer credit market has been recovering not only in France, but also in Europe, as shown in the chart below.
-After falling by *.*% in ****, consumer credit production has risen by *.*% and *.*% in **** and **** respectively.
+After falling by *.*% in ****, consumer credit production has risen by *.*%, *.*% and *% respectively in ****, **** and ****.

 Annual trend in European consumer credit production Europe, ****-****, in Source: ****

-In the **-member European Union, total consumer credit outstanding increased by *% in **** to reach €*,*** billion at December **.
+In the **-member European Union, total consumer credit outstanding rose by *% in **** to reach *,*** billion euros at December **.
 This increase is mainly due to economic growth in the European Union since the end of the sovereign debt crisis (***).
 Outstanding consumer credit seems to follow procyclical phenomena: its evolution follows the same direction as that of GDP, but more markedly.
 Low interest rates are also contributing strongly to the increase in outstandings. [***]

 1.3 The French market: in difficulty as interest rates rise